NATO Information Office in Moscow

 - organization of visits for Russian visitors to NATO headquarters and NATO sites, as well as for NATO representatives to the Russian Federation;

 - providing information on NATO’s educational and scientific programmes for Russian institutions and potential Russian applicants;

 - distribution of printed and electronic information on NATO and Euro-Atlantic security;

 - setting up a web site to inform about activities organized by the NIO and to highlight NATO-Russia related events that take place in Russia.

-The NATO Information Office in Moscow is staffed by a director, who is member of NATO’s International Staff.
+The NATO Information Office in Moscow is staffed by a director and a deputy director, who are members of NATO’s International Staff.
 Other members of the NIO team are Russian nationals.